Dongliang-Ma/Nutanix-Founders-Bootcamp/flow_secure_app/flow_secure_app.rst

 Overview
 ++++++++

-Flow is a software-defined networking product tightly integrated into Nutanix AHV and Prism Central.
-Flow provides rich visualization, automation, and security for VMs running on AHV.
+Flow is a application-centric network security product tightly integrated into Nutanix AHV and Prism Central.
+Flow provides rich network traffic visualization, automation, and security for VMs running on AHV.
-Microsegmentation is a component of Flow that simplifies policy management.
+Microsegmentation is a component of Flow that uses simple policy-based management to secure VM networking.
 Using multiple Prism Central categories (logical groups), you can create a powerful distributed firewall that gives administrators an application-centric policy management tool for securing VM traffic.
 Combining this with Calm allows automated deployment of applications that are secured as they are created.

 In this exercise you will create a security policy to restrict communication between the application VMs.